Manarola railway station: History

 The station was inaugurated on 24 October 1874, at the same time as the Sestri Levante–La Spezia line.

 Freight operations were introduced in Manarola on 15 September 1913.

 Double track between Manarola and Riomaggiore was opened in 1920 and extended on 14 November 1933 as far as the Gaggiola tunnel and between Riomaggiore and Corniglia on 31 May 1959.
 In 1959, a new passenger building and a loading area for goods were built, as well as a pedestrian tunnel to connect with the town.

 On 1 December 1949, the station became an assuntoria (a station operated by an agent under contract).
 It is currently operated as an unstaffed halt.

 In June and July 2011, the station was also served by the Treni del Mare ("trains of the sea") managed by the private company Arenaways, which became bankrupt shortly afterwards.

 Buildings and infrastructure

 The station has two platforms; platform 1 is used mainly by trains to La Spezia and platform 2 by trains to Genoa.

 A pedestrian tunnel gives access to the town centre.
 Another pedestrian path, built when the line was built, skirts the cliffs to Riomaggiore.
-It is a well-known tourist destination now called the Via dell'Amore ("the Way of Love"), although it has been closed for some years due to a landslide.
+It is a well-known tourist destination now called the Via dell'Amore ("the Way of Love").
+It was closed for 12 years due to landslides and reopened in August 2024 after repairs.